 Banks Slam Investors' 'Vague' UK Forex Rigging Suit

-Law360, London (August 1, 2019, 5:10 PM BST) -- Barclays, HSBC and other banking giants have denied owing billions of dollars to hundreds of institutional investors over allegations they conspired to rig the foreign exchange market, criticizing a London lawsuit for skipping crucial details on trades.
+By Christopher Crosby (August 1, 2019, 5:10 PM BST) -- Barclays, HSBC and other banking giants have denied owing billions of dollars to hundreds of institutional investors over allegations they conspired to rig the foreign exchange market, criticizing a London lawsuit for skipping crucial details on trades.

 HSBC said the claim, filed at the High Court by more than 190 investors seeking damages for the banks' alleged manipulation of global forex markets, is "incapable of being understood."

 The lenders, including the Royal Bank of Scotland Group's NatWest Markets PLC and UBS AG, have argued that the investors' lawsuit is too vague, omits information on which trades were affected and fails to explain why...

 In the legal profession, information is the key to success.
 You have to know what’s happening with clients, competitors, practice areas, and industries.
 Law360 provides the intelligence you need to remain an expert and beat the competition.

 Access to case data within articles (numbers, filings, courts, nature of suit, and more.)

 Access to attached documents such as briefs, petitions, complaints, decisions, motions, etc.